 Ms. Jackson is the co-author of Poolicious book series, as well as the co-founder and co-host of The Writers Corner Live TV Show and the Special Needs TV Show on Facebook and YouTube.
 To find out more about Ms. Jackson, please visit her website at www.maryejackson.com.
 We are looking forward with deep enthusiasm to seeing you all!

-Guest speakers: Local Children’s Author Chelsea Radojcic-DiCicco, Author, Autism Advocate & Co-Host of Special Needs TV show, Mary Elizabeth Jackson, and Jason Scruggs, Children’s Crisis Counselor.
-Who is this event for?
+Guest speakers: Local Children’s Author & Blogger, Chelsea DiCicco, Autism Tennessee Community Ambassador, Indie Author & Co-Host of Amazon Live Special Needs TV show, Mary Elizabeth Jackson, and Jason Scruggs, Children’s Crisis Counselor.
+(Read more about similar local Sumner County, Tennessee events in the article published here.)

-If you are an elementary school teacher, PLEASE stop by and pick up your FREE LESSON PLANS, GRADES K-3RD GRADE.
-You don’t live local?
-No problem!
-Download your free interactive lesson plans HERE https://chelseasworldofbooks.com/a-free-interactive…/
+If you’re elementary school teacher, PLEASE stop by and pick up your FREE LESSON PLANS, GRADES K-3RD GRADE (or simply download them HERE.)

 We hope to see you, September 18th, 2021!
 10:00am-2:00PM Gallatin Public Library